Operation Electrosmog Reduction, Part 2

 Very basically, the TriField meter measures the magnetic and electric fields of power lines, electricity, wiring, etc., and the RF meter is for wi-fi.

 Although I did measure most of the parameters and living areas recommended in Zapped, my records were lost in a move, so the following account is by memory only.
 I don’t even remember the name of the energy units for each type of meter and I’m too lazy to get up and find them.
-A brief investigation of my two autos since then indicated they were more EMFfy than my domicile, and I wasn’t ready to handle it just then or now so I pray that my minimal commute time will protect me.
+A brief investigation of the two autos I’ve owned since then indicated they were more EMF-y than my domicile, and I wasn’t ready to handle it just then or now, so I pray that my minimal commute time will protect me.

 In my apartment, the area around the fuse box was very high, as was the front half of the bathroom.
 Luckily I was able to avoid these areas much of the time.
 Various appliances registered as high when they were on, but were easily avoided and the EMF dropped off quickly with distance anyway.
 I was especially worried about the white cylindrical transformer on a utility pole 100 feet from my fifth-floor dining-room window, but the meter did not register anything alarming.
 I detected the wi-fi from each next-door neighbor and the downstairs neighbor’s ceiling fan registered in the center of my bedroom floor, but the levels were not horrible and I didn’t spend much time in either area.